github/codeql/docs/language/learn-ql/cpp/range-analysis.rst

 Bounds predicates
 -----------------
 The ``upperBound`` and ``lowerBound`` predicates provide constant bounds on expressions.
-No conversions of the argument are included in the bound; in the common case that your query needs to take conversions into account, call them on the converted form, such as ``upperBound(expr.getFullyConverted())``.
+No conversions of the argument are included in the bound.
+In the common case that your query needs to take conversions into account, call them on the converted form, such as ``upperBound(expr.getFullyConverted())``.

 Overflow predicates
 -------------------